CodeCoupler Webpack Hello World

 Start the compilation with:

-With this command the compilation will start and a directory dist will appear.
-Inside of this
+This command will start the compilation and create a directory called dist.
+Inside this

 directory you will see a compiled .js file an index.html and a manifest 2 directory.
 If you